PhoenixOrigin/PlayerHider/README.md

 # PlayerHider

 > Ever hated someone so much you just want to remove them in every way possible?
-Then this is the mod for you

 This mod removes players from the game, in every way possible.
 This includes:
 - Rendering